sColin16/set-typed-lambda-calculus/README.md

 - Let constructs to enable more intuitively expressive programs
   - These simply provide syntactic sugar over abstractions
 - Type ascription to abstract details of a type away and support information hiding
-- Type aliases for more expssiveness surrounding types
+- Type aliases for more expressiveness surrounding types
 - Effect systems to augment the type system and express when exceptions are thrown or impure operations occur
 - Type inference to avoid the requirement for type annotations everywhere